nxt-insurance/nxt_init/README.md

 }
 ```

-The attribute reader are made private.
+The attribute readers are private.
 If you need public accessors you have to add them yourself.
 That's all there is.
 Check out the specs for examples how we handle inheritance.

 ## Development